milesj/boost/docs/log.md

 ### `StreamTransport`

-Logs messages to any writeable stream that defines a `write(message: string)` method.
+Logs messages to any writeable stream or an object that defines a `write(message: string)` method.

 ```ts
 import { StreamTransport } from '@boost/log';